OKFarm/oakfarm/README.md

-OKFarm is a high-frequency yield farming optimizer running exclusively on the OKExChain (OEC).
+OakFarm is a high-frequency yield farming optimizer running exclusively on the OKExChain (OEC).